 And our babies – they fit perfectly into our lives and hearts no matter when they arrive.

-7. You’re wiser – I’ve grown and matured a lot over the past several years and with that comes an ability to look at parenting a lot differently than I used to.
+7. You’re wiser – I’ve grown and matured a lot over the past several years, and with that comes an ability to look at parenting a lot differently than I used to.
 The new mom version 2.0 is much more confident and able to trust herself (and her spouse).

-8. Seeing the values you’ve instilled in your older child come to life – I look at how my oldest dotes on her sister.
+8. You’ll see the values you’ve instilled in your older child come to life – I look at how my oldest dotes on her sister.
 How gentle and kind and loving she is with her.
 Although I know that has a lot to do with who she is, I also know that the way I parent her and the example I have set for her plays a role in that.

 9. You’re able to put things into perspective – You’ve spent the last few years helping with homework, volunteering at field trips, searching for sweaters in the lost and found bin, and listening to your kid share with you why their best friend isn’t their best friend anymore.
 Potty training will be a piece of cake.

 P.S.
 Still slightly doubtful that your kids can have a close relationship despite their age gap?
 It can happen.
 Just look.